Assistant Professor of History and International Studies

 My research and teaching interests lie in the cultural, religious, and intellectual history of Renaissance Italy and the early modern Mediterranean.
 In particular, I am interested in cultural exchange and its impact on individual and collective conceptions of belonging and difference, what I call the intellectual history of cross-cultural interaction.

-My first book, A Jewish Jesuit in the Eastern Mediterranean: Early Modern Conversion, Mission, and the Construction of Identity, is under contract with Cambridge University Press.
+My first book, A Jewish Jesuit in the Eastern Mediterranean: Early Modern Conversion, Mission, and the Construction of Identity, is forthcoming with Cambridge University Press.
 A Jewish Jesuit explores the personal letters, official correspondence, and autobiography of Giovanni Battista Eliano, a sixteenth-century Jewish-born Jesuit priest.
 By tracing the ways that Eliano confronted the entanglement of his Jewish past and Catholic identity, this book illuminates what it was like to be a convert and in turn nuances our understanding of the ways in which individuals both constructed and performed richer senses of themselves and became agents of change in the early modern Mediterranean.

 My second book project, currently in progress, is entitled Ancient Others: Barbarians in the Italian Renaissance.
 It explores Italians' representations of their pan-Mediterranean political and religious rivals as the descendants of the peoples whom the ancient Greeks and Romans labeled barbarians.
 Ancient Others will illustrate that these depictions were in response to a series of cultural crises such as the lack of an Italian nation-state, pan-Mediterranean imperial rivalries, global exploration, the loss of political independence in the sixteenth century, and the Protestant Reformation.
 Beyond its contribution to Italian Renaissance intellectual history, this book will demonstrate that early modern Mediterranean identities were not split into East-West or Christian-non-Christian dichotomies, but were instead fluid, situational, and spectral.